Eric K. Boulianne

-Éric K. Boulianne is a Canadian screenwriter and actor from Quebec.
+Eric K. Boulianne is a Canadian screenwriter and actor from Quebec.
 He is most noted as the writer of the film Before We Explode (Avant qu'on explose), for which he was a Prix Iris nominee for Best Screenplay at the 21st Quebec Cinema Awards in 2019, and as cowriter with Stéphane Lafleur of the film Viking, for which they received a Canadian Screen Award nomination for Best Original Screenplay at the 11th Canadian Screen Awards in 2023.

 He has also directed a number of short films.
 In 2024 he entered production on Follies (Folichonneries), his feature-length directorial debut, which premiered at the 78th Locarno Film Festival.

 He received two Canadian Screen Award nominations at the 12th Canadian Screen Awards in 2024, in the categories of Best Adapted Screenplay for The Dishwasher (Le Plongeur), and Best Performance in a Live Action Short Drama for Making Babies (Faire un enfant).